Saint Raymond (musician): Ed Sheeran tour and Young Blood

 In April 2014, Burrows was announced as the opening act for Ed Sheeran's three-month Autumn Multiply Tour in the UK and Europe.

 Burrows released his third EP Ghosts on Asylum Records in May 2014.
 Lead track 'Everything She Wants' and its subsequent remix by art rock band Everything Everything were both made 'Hottest Records' on Zane Lowe's BBC Radio 1 show.

 In September 2014, Burrows announced that he was working on his debut album Young Blood with the Irish music producer Jacknife Lee (U2, Bloc Party, Kasabian).

 The album was released on 3 July 2015 on Asylum Records and it reached no. 8 in the UK album chart.

 In November 2015, "Young Blood" was released as a DLC track for Rock Band 4, exclusively bundled with Ed Sheeran's "Sing" as a special edition.

 Following the release of his new album, Burrows went on a solo headline tour in the UK in November and December 2015, during which he performed his new song called "We Are Fire".

+His song "Wild Heart" was used as part of the FIFA 15 soundtrack.